 Su Yu-Xin collects, studies, and processes these color substances scattered on the earth's crust.
 From there, she invents a new order on the painting surface through drawing, compression, and accumulation.
 For her, such landscape painting is a geological practice of rearranging plants, minerals, organic and synthetic matters.

-She now lives and works in LA, but gathers colors wherever she sees them.
+She now lives and works in Los Angeles California, but gathers colors wherever she sees them.